luisbermudez/platy-backend/README.md

 ## Important

-Cross-Origin Resource Sharing has been setup for this backend to only accept requests from [Platy frontend](https://github.com/luisbermudez/platy-frontend).
+- Cross-Origin Resource Sharing has been setup for Platy Backend to only accept requests from [Platy Frontend](https://github.com/luisbermudez/platy-frontend).
+- Credentials to use Mapbox and Cloudinary are required.